Color code with a logical control-$S$ gate using transversal $T$ rotations

 Before we argue the color code gives rise to a control-$S$ gate, it may be helpful for some readers to describe the features of the color code we have described in terms of the three-dimensional toric code.
 The color code is locally equivalent to three copies of the toric code~\cite{Bombin_2012,Kubica_2015}.
 A single copy of the toric code has a single type of string logical operator and a single type of membrane logical operator, that anti-commute if the string intersects the membrane an odd number of times.
 Given three non-interacting copies of the toric code that we assign colors $\U = \R , \G, \B$, we have that the string(membrane)-operator of the $\U$-colored toric code is equivalent to the $\U$($\U\Y$)-colored string(membrane) of the color code.
 The $\Y$-colored string of the color code is equivalent to the union of all three string types of the toric code.
 Several works have discussed how the transversal gates of the color code are manifest in the toric code~\cite{Kubica_2015, Vasmer19, Chen23, wang2023, breuckmann2024}.

 We can also define the boundaries in this unfolded picture~\cite{Kubica_2015, Kesselring18}.
 The toric code has a rough(smooth) boundary that can terminate its string(membrane) logical operator.
 A $\U = \R,\G,\B$ boundary of the color code is equivalent to a rough boundary on the $\U$-colored copy of the toric code and a smooth boundary on the other two copies.
 The yellow boundary of the color code is equivalent to a `fold' between the three copies of the toric code~\cite{Kubica_2015}, where the fold can terminate the union of the three string types in the toric-code picture, or a pair of membranes from two of the three copies of the toric code.
 The Pauli-Z type boundary is equivalent to a boundary in the toric-code picture where all three copies at the boundary are rough.
+We describe the unfolding picture in more detail in Appendix~\ref{SubSec:Unfolded}.

 With the model and its logical operators defined, let us now argue the color code has a logical control-$S$ gate.
-We characterize the control-$S$ gate, $CS = \textrm{diag}(1,1,1,i)$, by its group commutation relations with a generating set of Pauli operators.
+We characterize the control-$S$ gate, $CS = \textrm{diag}(1,1,1,i)$, by its group commutation relations, $[P,Q] = PQP^{-1}Q^{-1}$, with a generating set of Pauli operators.
 It has a symmetrical action on two qubits, $A$ and $B$, such that

 where $X_A$ is the Pauli-X operator supported on qubit $A$, $CZ = CS^2$ is the control-$Z$ gate and $S_B$ is the phase gate $S = \textrm{diag}(1,i)$ supported on qubit $B$.
 The diagonal $CS$ operator commutes with Pauli-Z operators, $Z_A$ and $Z_B$.
 To complete our argument it will be important to characterize $V$.
 The operator $V$ of course commutes with the diagonal string operators.
 We otherwise have that